-When you drink alcohol, even a small quantity of it, causes your stomach to produce acid.
+When you drink alcohol, even a small quantity of it, it causes your stomach to produce acid.

-When excess alcohol is consumed, it leads to increased production of stomach acid, which can lead to gastritis.
+Consumption of excess alcohol leads to increased production of stomach acid, which can lead to gastritis.

-In many cases, due to excess alcohol, it triggers pain in the stomach, causes diarrhea, vomiting and even bleeding.
+In many cases, excess alcohol triggers pain in the stomach, causes diarrhea, vomiting, and even bleeding.

 Why do my ears burn when I drink alcohol?